Skip to content

 1. /shared/.profile — Project-wide defaults

-2. /shared/.bashrc - Project-wide bash configuration
+2. /shared/.bashrc — Project-wide bash config

-3. ~/.bashrc - Personal bash configuration
+3. ~/.bashrc — Personal bash config

-4. ~/.workspacerc - Personal workspace configuration
+4. ~/.workspacerc — Personal workspace config

-Later files can override settings from earlier files.
-For example:
+Later files can override earlier ones:

 Terminal window